eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v16.md

 This completes validation of correlated fitting at prespecified lambda values within the study's simulation scope.
 It does not validate automatic lambda selection; that remains a separate experimental workflow.

+## Later compatibility audit

+Commit `58b55ef` added a direct-age fallback for public strict-clock line-search failures.
+Correlated fitting explicitly disables that fallback for its internal clock initializer, and the shared SLSQP helper's new `args=()` parameter is optional and omitted by existing correlated calls.
+Consequently, the V16 objective, initialization, profiled-rate solver, multistarts, and fit selection remain fitted-value equivalent.
+The historical and current hashes and this assessment are pinned in `v16/compatibility-v16-current.json` rather than rewriting the frozen confirmation result.